-Children’s Nutrition and Immunity: How to support your child immune system naturally
+Children’s Nutrition and Immunity: How to support your childs immune system naturally

 What is the immune system?

 Our immune system is our protection from viruses, bacteria and other pathogens.

 It is our coat of armour as well as our armies that protect us.
 Our immune system is a complex and multi layered system that operates to keep us protected and well.

 There are three layers of protection in our immune system, each responding to different threats.